*Stock trading, countries: UK only.

 Any funds that you deposit into your Shares account are kept in a secure E-money account, which are kept safe using something called safeguarding.

-Safeguarding means that our partner Modulr ensures that 100% of the funds they receive are segregated from all other funds that they hold and they can’t be used for any other purposes.
+Safeguarding means that our partner Modulr ensures the funds they receive from clients are segregated from all other funds that they hold and they can’t be used for any other purposes.

 Do UK users benefit from Financial Services Compensation Scheme (FSCS) protection?